egeloen/ivory-json-builder/doc/usage.md

 # Usage

-The Ivory JSON builder allows yout to build your JSON through the Symfony2 [PropertyAccess](http://symfony.com/doc/current/components/property_access/index.html) component while keeping the control of the value escaping.
+The Ivory JSON builder allows you to build your JSON through the Symfony2 [PropertyAccess](http://symfony.com/doc/current/components/property_access/index.html) component while keeping the control of the value escaping.